 The dental implant procedure varies by patient.
 The type of implant needed and the condition of the jawbone are factors the periodontist considers.
 The result of the surgery is a permanently attached implant fused with the jawbone.

-There are several steps to the procedure which starts with a full dental exam including x-rays and 3D imaging.
+There are several steps to the procedure which starts with a dental exam and 3-D CT dental scan.
 The doctor will also review the patient’s medical history before determining the proper treatment plan.
 This outpatient surgery is performed in several stages to allow for proper healing in between.

 First, the damaged tooth is extracted and the jawbone is prepared.
 In some cases, bone grafting is required.
 Next, the dental implant is placed and the bone is allowed to heal and fuse with the titanium posts.
 After proper healing has occurred, the abutment, which supports the crown, is placed.
 Lastly, the crown is placed.
 The entire procedure may take a few months, but most of this time is dedicated to healing.